Please join us for a wonderful recital, providing a flavour of two centuries of Italian music.

 In September 2017 Freddie joined the Opera Course at the Royal Academy of Music.

 Michael Pandya is a versatile young pianist, specialising in song and chamber music, and performing with Graham Johnson, Jonathan Lemalu, Anna Huntley, Robin Tritschler and Eamonn Dougan.
 His recital schedule has taken him across the UK and Europe.
 He recently won the prestigious Brenda Webb Award for Accompaniment at the Royal Academy of Music.

-Michael has received numerous other prizes including the Joan Chissells/Rex Stephens Schumann Lieder Prize, the Vivian Langrish Piano Prize and the Pianist Prize at the Rosenblatt North London Singing Competition.
-Recent performing engagements include appearances at the Wigmore Hall, KlavierFestRuhr in Germany, Newbury Spring Festival, Leeds Lieder Festival, Royal Overseas-League London, the House of Bob Boas, and live on BBC Radio 3’s In Tune.
-Upcoming engagements include concerts at Aberdeen Youth Festival, Oxford Lieder Festival and Harrogate International Festival.
-He has given recitals for the Park Lane Group and the Concordia Foundation and is a Samling Artist.
+Michael has received numerous other prizes, including the Joan Chissells/Rex Stephens Schumann Lieder Prize, the Vivian Langrish Piano Prize and the Pianist Prize at the Rosenblatt North London Singing Competition.
+Recent performing engagements include appearances at the Wigmore Hall, KlavierFestRuhr in Germany, Newbury Spring Festival, Leeds Lieder Festival, the Royal Overseas-League London, the House of Bob Boas and a live performance on BBC Radio 3’s In Tune programme.
 In 2017 he was the recipient of the Graham Johnson Fellowship at SongFest, Los Angeles.